tsackton/taelgarverse/docs/gazetteer/major-rivers/chasa-nahadi-watershed/pykolon-lake.md

 </div>

-A small lake nestling in a hilly region on the western edge of the [Erbalta Plains](<../../northwest-coast/erbalta-plains/erbalta-plains.md>); the source of the [Kelvaros](<./kelvaros.md>) and a frequent stop-over place for migrating [centaurs](<../../../species/unusual-species/centaurs.md>).
+A small lake nestling in a hilly region on the western edge of the [Erbalta Plains](<../../northwest-coast/erbalta-plains/erbalta-plains.md>); the source of the [Kelvaros](<./kelvaros.md>) and a frequent stop-over place for migrating [Centaurs](<../../../creatures/species/centaurs.md>).

 The name derives from the Drankorian for "spring-hill", and is sometimes referred to as Lake Pegokolonos in historical works.

-The tomb of Xameia the Forsworn is located on this lake, and it is a place with some historical significance to the Order of Twilight.
+The tomb of Xameia the Forsworn is located on this lake, and it is a place with some historical significance to the [Order of Twilight](<../../../groups/order-of-twilight.md>).